 Exceptional Care at University Orthopaedic Surgeons

 Our years of experience and advanced training devoted to the care of orthopedic issues, including those affecting the joints, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
-Our joint replacement specialists at University Orthopedic Surgeons, Dr. George Baddour, Dr. Michael Eilerman, Dr. E. Michael Holt, Dr. Michael McCollum, Dr. Philip McDowell, Dr. Joshua Moss, Dr. William Oros, Dr. Christine Seaworth, Dr. Scott Smith, Dr. Brian Tonne, and Dr. Kostas Triantafillou, are unparalleled experts in accurately diagnosing and effectively treating severe joint injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.
+Our joint replacement specialists at University Orthopedic Surgeons, Dr. Brian Edkin, Dr. Michael Eilerman, Dr. E. Michael Holt, Dr. Michael McCollum, Dr. Philip McDowell, Dr. Joshua Moss, Dr. William Oros, Dr. Christine Seaworth, Dr. Scott Smith, Dr. Brian Tonne, and Dr. Kostas Triantafillou, are unparalleled experts in accurately diagnosing and effectively treating severe joint injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.

 To consult with a University Orthopedic Surgeons joint replacement surgeon, please request an appointment online or call (865) 546-2663 for our UT Medical Center and Sevierville offices or (865) 218-9300 for our West Knoxville office.